 - The value of your home relates to local sale prices.
 The same home located elsewhere could have a different value.

 - Sale prices are a product of supply and demand.
-If you live in a community with an expanding job base, a growing population and a limited housing supply, you have a seller’s market, and home prices will likely rise.
+If you live in a community with an expanding job base, a growing population, and a limited housing supply, you have a seller’s market, and home prices will likely rise.
 Alternatively, if the local community is losing jobs and people are moving out, then you'll likely have a buyer's market.

 - Listing prices should not be inflated.
 You should be strategic in setting your listing price and be sure not to overprice your home, because you may not be able to sell it.
 The longer a home is on the market, the more “stale” it gets, and the more likely that buyer agents will tend not to show it and that buyers will think there is something wrong with the home because it is not selling.
-If you overpriced your home, you many eventually have to bring the price down to even less than what you could’ve got if it was priced properly in the first place.
+If you overprice your home, you may eventually have to bring the price down to even less than what you could’ve got if it was priced properly in the first place.
 And you will have lost the initial flurry of interest that new listings generate.

 - How quickly the owner needs to sell can affect sale values.
 Owners who " must" sell quickly will have less leverage in the marketplace.
 Buyers may think that the owner is willing to trade a quick closing for a lower price - and they may be right.
 Conversely, owners who do not need to sell quickly may have more marketplace strength.